Uckfield Town Council

 Uckfield Town Council governs the five wards of Uckfield town.
 The council appoints one councillor who is then known as the Mayor of Uckfield.
-The current Mayor of Uckfield is Councillor Jackie Love.
+The current mayor of Uckfield is Councillor Jackie Love.

-Uckfield town council comprises five wards – North, East, West, New Town, and Ridgewood – electing between two and four town councillors each.
+Uckfield Town Council comprises five wards – North, East, West, New Town, and Ridgewood – electing between two and four town councillors each.

 Clockwise, from the north, it borders the communities of Maresfield, Buxted, Framfield and Little Horsted.

 Current composition

 Election history

-Uckfield town council is composed of up to 15 councillors elected from five wards.
-The last elections were in 2019, and resulted in the election of 6 councillors for TRUST Independent, 2 for the Liberal Democrats, 2 Conservative councillors, 2 Labour councillors and 1 Independent councillor.
-2 seats were left vacant and were filled by co-option at the first Full Council meeting.
+Uckfield Town Council is composed of up to 15 councillors elected from five wards.
+The last elections were in 2023, and resulted in the election of 7 TRUST Independent councillors, 3 Labour councillors, 1 Liberal Democrat, and 1 Independent councillor.
+3 seats were left vacant and were filled by co-option at the first Full Council meeting.

+2023 election

+The 2023 Uckfield Town Council elections were due to be held alongside the elections for Wealden District Council on 4 May 2023.
+However, all seats were uncontested, as 3 candidates were nominated for the 3 seats in Uckfield North ward and a further 3 candidates were nominated for the 3 seats in Uckfield East ward.
+Only 2 candidates for 3 seats were nominated in Uckfield Ridgewood ward, 3 candidates for 4 seats were nominated in Uckfield New Town ward and 1 candidate for the 2 seats in Uckfield West ward.
+At the first meeting of the new Town Council, Bernadette (Ben) Reed was co-opted as a Councillor for Ridgewood ward, Peter Ullman was co-opted as a Councillor for New Town ward, and Val Frost was co-opted for West ward, filling all 15 seats on the council.
+Councillors Reed and Frost subsequently joined the Trust Independent group, whilst Peter Ullman joined the Labour group.

 2019–2023 by-elections

 2019 election

-The 2019 Uckfield town council elections were held alongside the elections for Wealden District Council on 2 May 2019 on new ward boundaries.
+The 2019 Uckfield Town Council elections were held alongside the elections for Wealden District Council on 2 May 2019 on new ward boundaries.
 9 seats were up for election, as only 2 candidates for 3 seats were nominated in Uckfield North ward and 2 candidates for 3 seats in Uckfield Ridgwood ward, with incumbent Councillor Keith Everett having submitted his nomination papers, but passing away before the close of nominations.
 At the first meeting of the new Town Council, Karen Bedwell was co-opted as a Councillor for Ridgewood ward and Colin Snelgrove co-opted as a Councillor for North ward, filling all 15 seats on the council.
 Both Councillors Bedwell and Snelgrove subsequently joined the Trust Independent group.
 Diane Ward, who ran as an Independent councillor, also sits with the Trust Independent group.